emtiu/freebsd-outerbase/customdrives.md

 ### Fully Mirrored Two-Drive System

-This system uses two mirrored SSDs in order to be able to survive the failure of one SSD, and still continue working.
+This system uses two mirrored SSDs in order to be able to survive the failure of one drive.

 Obviously, there are several ways to "hardware-RAID" (or maybe "BIOS-raid") such a configuration with minimal hassle.
 However, in keeping with the spirit of it, this system achieves the same by nailing extra legs onto freebsd-outerbase.